 —Approved by the Augsburg College Board of Regents on July 19, 2009.

-Most "Until All Are Free" programs will be held in the Foss Center on the Augsburg College campus.
+Most "Our Rainbow Journey" programs will be held in the Foss Center on the Augsburg College campus.
 Lunches on Friday and Saturday will be available in the Christensen Center.
 Housing is available in Middlebrook Hall on the nearby University of Minnesota - Twin Cities campus and at the Courtyard Marriott a few short blocks away from Augsburg.
 Please refer to the campus map [PDF] to see a campus lay-out.

 University of Minnesota - Twin Cities Campus